-The Trustees of the Canal & River Trust are committed to following the recommended practice set out in the Charity Governance Code and the UK Corporate Governance Code and Wates Principles, insofar as they are applicable.
+The Trustees of the Canal & River Trust are committed to following the recommended practice set out in the Charity Governance Code.

 The principal governing document of a charity that is a company is its Articles of Association.
 Key clauses of the Articles are the objects clauses which set out the charitable objects of the organisation, and the powers clauses which set out the main powers that the charity may use in pursuit of its objects.